 - Computer motherboard help and support.

-Also see: ADB, AGP, AMR, AT Bus, CNR, Back Side Bus, EISA, Front Side Bus, HyperTransport, IDE, Input/output bus, ISA, Internal data bus, MCA, NuBus, Motherboard definitions, Multiplier, PCI, PCI Express, PCMCIA, SBus, SCSI, SMBus, USB, Vitesse-Bus, VLB, XT
+Also see: ADB, AGP, AMR, AT Bus, CNR, Back Side Bus, EISA, Front Side Bus, HyperTransport, IDE, Input/output bus, ISA, Internal data bus, MCA, NuBus, Motherboard terms, Multiplier, PCI, PCI Express, PCMCIA, SBus, SCSI, SMBus, USB, Vitesse-Bus, VLB, XT